SBMO.AS

 • Shareholder returns

-The company policy is to provide a stable annual return with the flexibility in form of dividend and/or repurchase of shares.
-This results in a yield of 8.5% at €14.
+The company policy is to provide a stable annual return with the flexibility in form of dividend and/or repurchase of shares from €3B market cap.

 undefined

-26/04/2024 by ALPHA
+09/08/2024 by ALPHA

 0